oban-bg/oban_web/DESIGN.md

 Violet pill (violet-100 fill / violet-700 text light; violet-700/70 fill / violet-200 text dark), 36px tall, icon-first, expanding a label on hover exactly like icon buttons.
 Used for connectivity, access, and instance status in the header.
 When a badge carries a job or workflow state rather than a brand fact, it takes that state's hue instead (`{hue}-100` fill / `{hue}-700` text light; `{hue}-500/20` fill / `{hue}-300` text dark), as the workflow detail header does for executing, completed, cancelled, and discarded.

 ### Sparklines & Charts (signature)
 Inline SVG sparklines: cyan (#22d3ee) 4px bars with 1px gaps and 1px radius over gray-200/gray-700 placeholder stubs, tooltip on hover.
-Full charts (Chart.js) stroke series in the state palette's 400-level hexes — this is where the luminous half of the identity earns its keep.
+Full charts (Chart.js) fill bars in the state palette's 400-level hexes in both themes and stroke lines at 400 in dark mode, stepping to the text levels in light mode (see The 400 Rule) — this is where the luminous half of the identity earns its keep.
+Axis ticks use the Muted tier, gridlines the Border tier, in both themes.
+State groupings carry no legend because the sidebar's state dots already map every hue.
+Queue, node, and worker groupings get a DOM legend under the plot in the sidebar's dot grammar: a 2px dot in the series hue, the label in gray text, and `aria-pressed` toggles that dim a hidden series to the gray zero-count dot.
+Clicking a bar or point drills into the jobs list filtered by that series.

 ## Do's and Don'ts